scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

       # Calculates the moving average for a stock
       return data[stock].rolling(window=days).mean()

-  We can achieve similar results using our new package `move_avg`, but this isn't restricted to our specific hard coded variables (number of days, stock, input data)
+We can achieve similar results using our new package `move_avg`, but this isn't restricted to our specific hard coded variables (number of days, stock, input data).

   .. code-block:: python